markandey/yui-mobile-boilerplate/README.md

 ## How to Use?

 Install express and nodeJS on your machine to create a static web-server.
-This is needed to see the demo. you can always use  your own choice of web-server (make sure you configure to load index.html and update yui-mobile-boilerplate-app.js to match right path)
+This is needed to see the demo.

     $ git clone https://github.com/markandey/yui-mobile-boilerplate.git
     $ cd yui-mobile-boilerplate